apollotruong/rshell/README.md

 Slight changes to implementation has made the source code slightly deviate from the skeleton shown above.
 Changes do not deviate from the class system, only implementation/declaration of some protected variables and public functions.

 Known bugs: Special cases using comments gives unexpected/unwanted results.
 Output a comment line with an output declaring the absence of an executable.
 Comments in the middle of code are ignored, and not output.

+Program can only exit if "exit" command is called in a single line with no other arguments.
+Cannot be run at the end of other arguments.